Nolte: Photos Call into Question Newsom's 'Outdoor' French Laundry Party

 When Gov. Gavin Newsom (D-CA) apologized this week after he was caught violating his own social-distancing rules to attend a crowded dinner party, he told the public the dinner party was held in “an outdoor restaurant…”

-Fox 11 in Los Angeles has since received photos of the cozy dinner party and this is what News some described as “outdoors.”
+Fox 11 in Los Angeles has since received photos of the cozy dinner party, and this is what News some described as “outdoors”:

 EXCLUSIVE: We've obtained photos of Governor Gavin Newsom at the Napa dinner party he's in hot water over.
 The photos call into question just how outdoors the dinner was.
 A witness who took photos tells us his group was so loud, the sliding doors had to be closed.
 10pm on @FOXLA pic.twitter.com/gtOVEwa864